psalire/Distributed-Hash-Cracker/README.md

 1. Open TCP socket
 2. Block for and accept connections from n clients
-3. Divide search space to distribute to all clients
+3. Divide search space for n clients
-4. Send search space and other parameters to clients
+4. Send distributed search space and other parameters to clients
-5. Wait for clients to complete
+5. Wait for and receive results from clients
-6. Receive results from clients
     * If client successfully cracked the hash, send message to all other clients to stop computing
-7. If received a crack, save crack to output file
+6. If received a crack, save crack to output file

 ### Client